 You’re bound to be in the neighborhood of Taipei 101 during your visit to Taipei.
 Luckily, the area is famed for more than its legendary skyscraper.
 The tower building itself contains five floors of designer stores and boutique shops.
 Beyond that, Xinyi also contains the popular ATT 4 FUN shopping plaza and Shin Kong Mitsukoshi Xinyi Place.
 Other notable malls include Neo 19 and Breeze SongGao.

-Check In to Taipei Livepal Hostel, Step Out to Taipei 101 Mall
+Taipei Livepal Hostel, Step Out to Taipei 101 Mall

 3. Score a bargain at Japanese-themed plazas and shopping centers in ZHONGSHAN